Fdhvdu/ThreadPool/README.md

 		wait
 <br/>
 If you want to get the return value from function, you should use CThreadPool_Ret<br/>
-If you don't care the return value, use CThreadPool is better
+If you don't care the return value, use CThreadPool is better<br/>
+To use threadpool, you also have to download my lib (https://github.com/Fdhvdu/lib)
 <br/><br/>
-The compiler I use is VC++ 2015 and gcc 5.2.0<br/>
+The compiler I use is VC++ 2015 and gcc 5.2.0<br/><br/><br/>
+Tutorial:<br/>
 To use example.cpp:<br/>
-g++ -std=c++14 tutorial/example.cpp lib/CThreadPool.cpp lib/CThreadPool/CThreadPoolCommun.cpp lib/CThreadPool/CThreadPoolItem.cpp lib/CThreadPool/Thread/CSemaphore.cpp lib/CThreadPool/Thread/CSmartThread.cpp lib/CThreadPool/Thread/Tool/CId.cpp<br/>
+g++ -std=c++14 tutorial/example.cpp src/* ../lib/src/CId.cpp ../lib/src/CSemaphore.cpp ../lib/src/CSmartThread.cpp
 To use example_ret.cpp:<br/>
-g++ -std=c++14 tutorial/example_ret.cpp lib/CThreadPool/CThreadPoolCommun.cpp lib/CThreadPool/Thread/CSemaphore.cpp lib/CThreadPool/Thread/CSmartThread.cpp lib/CThreadPool/Thread/Tool/CId.cpp
+g++ -std=c++14 tutorial/example_ret.cpp src/CThreadPoolCommun.cpp ../lib/src/CId.cpp ../lib/src/CSemaphore.cpp ../lib/src/CSmartThread.cpp